notpeter/env-home/README.md

 # env_home rust crate

-A pure-Rust crate for determining user home directories via environment variables in a platform independent manor with no external dependencies.
+A pure-Rust crate for determining user home directories via environment variables in a platform independent manner with no external dependencies.

-Checks `HOME` on Unix and `USERPROFILE` on Windows.
+Check `HOME` on Unix and `USERPROFILE` on Windows.

 ## Description

-env_home is a general purpose crate for determining the current user home directory via enviornment variables.
+env_home is a general purpose crate for determining the current user home directory via environment variables.

 It can be used as drop-in replacement for [`std::env::home_dir` (deprecated)](https://doc.rust-lang.org/std/env/fn.home_dir.html) from the rust standard library.

-Unlike `std::env::home_dir` this crate **only** looks at enviornment variables and does attempt to fallback on platform specific APIs.
+Unlike `std::env::home_dir` this crate **only** looks at environment variables and does attempt to fallback on platform specific APIs.
 As a result implementation of `env_home_dir` is [very simple](src/lib.rs) with no dependencies on other crates.